intuition-dev/INTUITION2/_doc/docs/ca.md

 			aws_access_key_id = KEY2
 			aws_secret_access_key = SECRET2

+		// make a directory in which you'll mount s3 bucket

+		$ mkdir folder_name

+		// check if folder was created

+		$ ls -la

-		// mount your S3 bucket there, use your BUCKET-NAME ~/goofys --profile default -o allow_other --use-content-type BUCKET-NAME ~/root/adminEG/prod
+		// mount your S3 bucket into it, use your BUCKET-NAME and folder_name ~/goofys --profile default -o allow_other --use-content-type BUCKET-NAME ~/folder_name

 		// check to see your S3 webapp files ls -la